IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 ```

 This file defines a __string__ configuration item with a key `"onlineAccountEndpointConfigKey"` that
-belongs to the package `com.tomtom.ivi.example.service.account`.
+belongs to the package `com.example.ivi.example.plugin.service`.
 The configuration contains the URL of the online API endpoint, as specified by the `"value"` field.

 __Note:__ The key name must have a `ConfigKey` suffix, and be suitable for use as